Sarahon/docs/src/en/general-development/setup/server-hosting-tutorial.md

 ## Level 0: Local Sandbox Server

 1. Download and install the [.NET 8 Runtime](https://dotnet.microsoft.com/download).
 You only need "x64" under "run console apps" not "hosting bundle" from the downloads page.
-2. Download the latest version of the server from [our builds page](https://wizards.cdn.spacestation14.com/fork/wizards), for your operating system.
-If you are looking for another fork, ask that fork if they have a server builds page.
-Otherwise refer to the [Custom Code](#custom-code) section below.
-3. Extract that to a directory somewhere.
+2. Extract that to a directory somewhere.
-4. Run `run_server.bat` (Windows) or `Robust.Server` [via terminal on macOS/Linux](#running-the-server-on-macos-or-linux))
+3. Run `run_server.bat` (Windows) or `Robust.Server` [via terminal on macOS/Linux](#running-the-server-on-macos-or-linux))
-5. Open your Space Station 14 Launcher and click on ``Direct Connect To Server`` and type in ``localhost`` and click connect.
+4. Open your Space Station 14 Launcher and click on ``Direct Connect To Server`` and type in ``localhost`` and click connect.
 You can also add it as a favorite if you click the ``Add Favorite`` button.
-6. When there is a new update.
+5. When there is a new update.
 Go back to the second step and just overwrite the files to update your server.

 ```admonish info
 If you ever wish to develop for the game.
 You will need a [proper development environment](./setting-up-a-development-environment.md).
 You cannot use the premade server for this use case.